Analytic theories around the simplest screw: The case of Paley--Wiener spaces

 and the reproducing kernel is

 Clearly, $S_\theta = e^{i\theta}E_r - e^{-i\theta}E_r^\sharp = -2i \sin(rz-\theta)$ does not belong to ${\rm PW}_r$.
 Therefore, the multiplication operator $\mathsf{M}$ is densely defined, and

 forms the orthonormal basis of ${\rm PW}_r$ consisting of eigenfunctions of the self-adjoint extension $\mathsf{M}_{\pi/2}$.
 Let $H_r(t):=I$ be the constant matrix-valued function on $I=[0,r]$.
-Then, ${}^{t}[\,\cos(tz)~\sin(tz)\,]$ is the solution of the canonical system \eqref{eq_1201} for $H=H_r$ satisfying conditions in Theorem \ref{thm_12_1}.
+Then, ${}^{t}[\,\cos(tz)~\sin(tz)\,]$ is the solution of the canonical system \eqref{eq_1201} for $H=H_r$ satisfying the conditions of Theorem \ref{thm_12_1}.
 Therefore, $H_r$ is a structure Hamiltonian of $E_r$.
 Further, we see that

 solves \eqref{eq_1205}, that is, this is the fundamental solution for $H_r$.

 For a vector $\mathfrak{F}(t)={}^{t}[\,f(t)~g(t)\,]$ of $L^2(H_r)=\widehat{L}^2(H_r)$, its Weyl transform is

 We set $f(-t)=f(t)$ and $g(-t)=-g(t)$ for negative $t$ and